 Making decisions: 5 important basic rules

-Being able to make confident decisions is a learning process.
-The following tips can support you in this process:
+Being able to make decisions confidently is a Learning process.
+The following tips can support you:

 Define your goals: What do you want to achieve with this decision?